jason-rivera/react-google-clone/README.md

 ### Overview:

-A personal project I made for a Google clone using React.
+I created a Google clone using React.

 ### Preview: